 Remove routes

-1. Navigate to Worker Routes page.
-Under HTTP Routes, click on Edit link for the route that you wish to remove.
+Navigate to the Worker Routes page.
+Under HTTP Routes, click the Edit link for the route you wish to remove.

 Remove a service

-3. On the service page, click on Manage Service button.
+On the service page, click on the Manage Service button.

-4. On the manage settings page, click on Delete under Delete Service section.
+On the manage settings page, click Delete under the Delete Service section.